Richard Rezac (born 1952) lives and works in Chicago. Since the mid-1980’s he has primarily made object-sculptures, essentially abstract in form.

 His sculpture is reliant on a deliberative process with each work, which allows for an on-going re-definition, however subtle.
 All of his sculpture has originated from drawing with the aim of synthesis and simplification.

 He has received the John Simon Guggenheim Fellowship, the Rome Prize Fellowship at the American Academy in Rome, the Joan Mitchell Foundation Award and the Louis Comfort Tiffany Award, among others.

-He is Adjunct Full Professor at The School of the Art Institute of Chicago in both the Painting and Sculpture Departments.
+Until his retirement in 2019, he was Adjunct Full Professor at The School of the Art Institute of Chicago in both the Painting and Sculpture Departments.